Responsible Use of ITS Resources

-This document formalizes the policy for students, faculty, staff, and all other authorized individuals at Bristol Community College (BCC) on the use of the College’s Information Technology Resources, including computers, printers and other peripherals, programs, data, local and wide area networks, email, telecommunications, and the Internet.
+This document formalizes the policy for students, faculty, staff, and all other authorized individuals at Bristol Community College (Bristol) on the use of the College’s Information Technology Resources, including computers, printers and other peripherals, programs, data, local and wide area networks, email, telecommunications, and the Internet.
 In addition to this policy, individual departments may choose to issue additional policies governing the use of College Information Technology Resources.
 Use of Information Technology Resources by any student, faculty, staff or authorized individual (“Users”) shall constitute acceptance of the terms of this policy and any such additional policies.

 Information Technology Resources are intended to support the educational, professional, and administrative objectives of the College’s mission.
 It is incumbent upon the User to behave in a responsible, legal, and ethical manner as per this policy.

-It is the responsibility of any person using BCC Information Technology Resources to read, understand, and follow this policy.
+It is the responsibility of any person using Bristol Information Technology Resources to read, understand, and follow this policy.
 In addition, Users are expected to exercise reasonable judgment in interpreting this policy and in making decisions about the use of Information Technology Resources.
 Any person with questions regarding the application or meaning of this policy should seek clarification from appropriate supervisors or College administrators.
 Additionally, Users must comply with all applicable College policies and procedures and state and federal laws.

-The use of BCC Information Technology Resources is a privilege and not a right.
+The use of Bristol Information Technology Resources is a privilege and not a right.
 Failure to comply with this policy may subject individuals to disciplinary action, including, but not limited to, loss of access rights, expulsion from the College and/or termination of employment.
 Further, failure to comply with this policy may result in violation of civil and/or criminal laws.

-Unacceptable Uses of BCC Information Technology Resources
+Unacceptable Uses of Bristol Information Technology Resources

 - In furtherance of any illegal act, including violation of any criminal or civil laws or regulations, whether state or federal.